 Oklahoma Bounty Hunter Guide: Requirements and Steps

-Requirements for Prospective Bounty Hunters in Oklahoma
+Requirements for Prospective Bail Enforcers in Oklahoma

-In addition to the qualifications above, you will also need to pass the CLEET certification process to obtain either an unarmed Bail Enforcer license or an armed Bail Enforcer license.
+In addition to the qualifications above, you will also need to pass the CLEET certification process to obtain either an Unarmed Bail Enforcer license or an Armed Bail Enforcer license.
 Here are the steps to take to successfully obtain either license.

 1. Complete your high school diploma or GED.

 A high school diploma or GED is the minimum education requirement to proceed with CLEET certification.
 Although not required, earning a certificate or associate’s degree can make you a more competitive applicant once you achieve CLEET certification.
 You can read more about available programs below.

 CLEET training includes a minimum of four phases, or courses, that educate prospective bail enforcers about the tasks related to bail enforcement, private investigation, and security guards.
 Those pursuing the Armed Bail Enforcer license complete a fifth phase on weapons use.

 To obtain a license, you must show proof of at least $10,000 of liability insurance that protects you from injury, loss, or any other damage while working as a bail enforcer.

 4. If applying for an Armed Bail Enforcer license, obtain a psychological evaluation.

 A psychological evaluation is a necessary step for any applicant wishing to carry firearms while working as a bail enforcer in Oklahoma and must be done at your own cost.
 The evaluation must be performed by a psychologist licensed by the state of Oklahoma.